QAston/md-wiki-public/software-eng/tools/dockerizing-applications.md

     * usually a [./docker-entrypoint.sh script](#dockerizing-applications_writing-dockerfiles_container-processes_entrypoint-script), can be inlined into the ENTRYPOINT clause if small
     * Remember to use `["./docker-entrypoint.sh"]` (array form) or `ENTRYPOINT exec ./docker-entrypoint.sh` (shell form with exec), `ENTRYPOINT ./docker-entrypoint.sh` - shell form without exec will wrap the declared process in a shell process (even if that process is itself a shell process), which will prevent your application from receiving signals correctly (which is necessary for handling process cleanup)
     * Prefer using ENTRYPOINT over CMD for applications (see [entrypoint and cmd interaction](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact)), CMD is meant for tools (where you need to change startup command)
+    * you must specify either CMD or ENTRYPOINT, otherwise build will be rejected
+    * if cmd is defined in base image, setting entrypoint will reset it to empty value
 * EXPOSE - declare the ports your application is going to listen on (wcs port, jmx...)
     * Docker-compose will automatically expose those ports to other services in the compose network
     * `docker run -P` will expose these ports to the host operating system